 Medicare rebates are available for up to 10 sessions per calendar year with a referral from your GP.
 If you are eligible, your GP will create a Mental Health Care Plan for you.

 Rebates can also be accessed under Private Health Insurance and other various insurers.

 Therapists at New Door Psychology are commited to contributing to your growth, health and well-being.

 With a Masters degree in Psychology (Clinical), Naomi’s career has spanned hospital, forensic, government and community settings.
 The well-being of gender diverse and same-sex attracted youth has been an area of research that Naomi has been published in, and she is experienced working with individuals identifying as LGBTIQA+.

-Areas of experience and special interest include low mood and anxiety issues such as phobias, adjustment to difficult life events such as health diagnosis and illness, management of chronic pain, health behaviour change including weight loss and smoking cessation, sexual and gender identity issues, anger and stress management, and assertiveness training.
+Other areas of experience and special interest include low mood and anxiety issues such as phobias, adjustment to difficult life events such as health diagnosis and illness, management of chronic pain, health behaviour change including weight loss and smoking cessation, sexual and gender identity issues, stress management, and assertiveness training.